Thrive Pathways

 It’s also worth knowing that you can have both — some plans include funding for both levels, with a Specialist Coordinator managing complex aspects while a Support Coordinator handles day-to-day plan implementation.

-If you’re unsure what’s in your plan or which level is right for you, speak with your current provider or reach out to us.
+If you’re unsure what’s in your plan or which level is right for you, speak with your LAC, plan manager, or an NDIS Support Coordinator in your area.

 Found this useful?